vkbo/novelWriter.io/templates/checksum_block.rst

    .. tab-item:: Linux

-      | :octicon:`chevron-right` Download the corresponding ShaSum File to the same location
+      | :octicon:`chevron-right` Download the corresponding Checksum File to the same location
       | :octicon:`chevron-right` Run one of the commands below in a terminal window in the same folder

       .. code-block:: bash